-&lt;sup>3 This report does not provide an overview of additional requirements that may apply on federal lands.
+&lt;sup>4 This report does not provide an overview of additional requirements that may apply on federal lands.
 The report also does not address in detail tribal, state, or local requirements pertaining to the use of hydraulic fracturing.
-For an overview of selected state and federal regulatory actions, including the Bureau of Land Management (BLM) proposed hydraulic fracturing rule, see CRS Report R43148, An Overview of Unconventional Oil and Natural Gas: Resources and Federal Actions, by Michael Ratner and Mary Tiemann.
+For an overview of selected state and federal regulatory actions, including the Bureau of Land Management (BLM) proposed hydraulic fracturing rule, see CRS Report R43148, An Overview of Unconventional Oil and Natural Gas: Resources and Federal Actions, by (name redacted) and (name redacted).

-&lt;sup>4 This brief review of relevant sections of Part C of the SDWA is intended to provide the necessary background for discussion of legal issues associated with regulation of hydraulic fracturing under the act.
-For further discussion of the SDWA generally, see CRS Report RL31243, Safe Drinking Water Act (SDWA): A Summary of the Act and Its Major Requirements, by Mary Tiemann.
-For a more detailed review of Part C of the SDWA, UIC program, and its application to hydraulic fracturing and related activities, see CRS Report R41760, Hydraulic Fracturing and Safe Drinking Water Act Regulatory Issues, by Mary Tiemann and Adam Vann.
+&lt;sup>5 This brief review of relevant sections of Part C of the SDWA is intended to provide the necessary background for discussion of legal issues associated with regulation of hydraulic fracturing under the act.
+For further discussion of the SDWA generally, see CRS Report RL31243, Safe Drinking Water Act (SDWA): A Summary of the Act and Its Major Requirements, by (name redacted).
+For a more detailed review of Part C of the SDWA, UIC program, and its application to hydraulic fracturing and related activities, see CRS Report R41760, Hydraulic Fracturing and Safe Drinking Water Act Regulatory Issues, by (name redacted) and (name redacted).

-&lt;sup>5 42 U.S.C. §§300h-300h-5.
+U.S.C. §§300h-300h-5.

-connection with oil or natural gas production or natural gas storage operations, or (B) any underground injection for the secondary or tertiary recovery of oil or natural gas, unless such requirements are essential to assure that underground sources of drinking water will not be endangered by such injection.
+that the EPA regulations "contain minimum requirements for programs to prevent underground injection that endangers drinking water sources."
+Section 1421(b)(2) specifies that EPA may not prescribe requirements for state UIC programs which interfere with or impede-(A) the underground injection of brine or other fluids which are brought to the surface in connection with oil or natural gas production or natural gas storage operations, or (B) any underground injection for the secondary or tertiary recovery of oil or natural gas, unless such requirements are essential to assure that underground sources of drinking water will not be endangered by such injection.